toshi0607/Go-FAQ-Japanese-Edition/original.md

 The compiler was converted from C to Go using automatic translation tools, as described in this [design document](/s/go13compiler) and [talk](/talks/2015/gogo.slide#1).
-Thus the compiler is now "self-hosting", which means we needed to face the bootstrapping problem.
+Thus the compiler is now “self-hosting”, which means we needed to face the bootstrapping problem.
 The solution is to have a working Go installation already in place, just as one normally has with a working C installation.